peteroupc/peteroupc.github.io/graphics.md

         1. Each sprite can undergo a 2-D affine transformation.
         2. Each sprite can be horizontally flipped, vertically flipped, or both.[^12]
         3. No affine transformation or flipping of sprites is allowed.
-    6. Sprites should not be "pixelated" before the game uses them.
+    6. Image files used by the game should not store "pre-pixelated" sprites.
     7. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^13]

 > **Note:** The suggested width and height for tiles is 8 pixels &times; 8 pixels.